Joshuasony/cubiemeetsjekyll/README.md

 You'll need to have the following things installed before continuing.

   * [Ruby](https://www.ruby-lang.org/en/documentation/installation/): Use the installer provided on the website.
-  * [Node.js](https://nodejs.org/en/): Use the installer provided on the NodeJS website.
   * [Yarn](https://yarnpkg.com/lang/en/docs/install/): In the terminal run `yarn install --global gulp`

 ## Quickstart